jules2689/trudeau/trudeau/2020-04-18/post_news.md

-So what happened, the hospital support the staff and that if you're living with your family and you're traveling fart your work, you have times to stay during your work time and so that's one of the support they giving to the staff rightnow.
+So what happened, the hospital support the staff and that if you're living with your family and you're traveling far to your work, you have times to stay during your work time and so that's one of the support they giving to the staff rightnow.